Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Incentive policy for epidemic stochastic models

 We are then led to consider the following HJB equation, for all $t \in [0,T]$ and $x = (s,i,y) \in \R^3$:

-with terminal condition $v (T,x) := -U^{(-1)}(y)$, and where the natural domain over which the above PDE must be solved is\footnote{The boundary of the domain cannot be reached by the processes $S$ an $I$, which is why it not necessary to specify a boundary condition there.
+with terminal condition $v (T,x) := -U^{(-1)}(y)$, and where, recalling that $F$ is defined by \eqref{eq:boundary_time}, the natural domain over which the above PDE must be solved is\footnote{The boundary of the domain cannot be reached by the processes $S$ and $I$, which is why it not necessary to specify a boundary condition.
 Notice though that the upper bound can formally only be attained when $I$ is constantly $0$, in which case $S$ becomes deterministic, and the government best choice for $\alpha$ is clearly $1$, and its choice of $Z$ becomes irrelevant.
-In such a situation, we would immediately have $V_0^{\rm P}=\underline v$.}
+In such a situation, we would immediately have $V_0^{\rm P}=\underline v$.} $\Oc:=\big\{(t,s,i,y)\in[0,T)\times\R_+^2\times \R: 0<s+i<F(t,s_0,i_0)\big\}.$